Michigan Legislature Passes Landmark Package of Bills

-MI Manufacturing Sector is #1 in the Midwest for Clean Energy!
+Michigan's Manufacturing Sector is #1 in the Midwest for Clean Energy

 Not only do renewables provide clean, reliable, affordable energy, but they also spur significant economic development.
-As of February 2023, Michigan has received $7 billion in capital investment from wind, solar, and energy storage projects, according to the American Clean Power Association.
-In addition, clean power provides $55 million in state and local taxes, annually; and rural landowners are receiving $41.5 million annually in drought-proof land-lease payments..
+As of September 2023, Michigan has received $8 billion in capital investment from wind, solar, and energy storage projects, according to the American Clean Power Association.
+In addition, clean power provides $61.3 million in state and local taxes annually; rural landowners receive $46.7 million annually in drought-proof land-lease payments.

-The clean energy industry is a powerful job creator, too.
-Michigan's long history in manufacturing has set the stage for the state to use its manufacturing prowess for renewables, as well.
-According to the Clean Jobs Midwest report, Michigan ranks first in the Midwest with 48.2% of the state's clean energy jobs coming from the manufacturing sector.
-Overall, Michigan has a clean energy workforce of 10,900.
-Solar, in particular, is contributing to the clean power work force.
-The Clean Jobs Midwest report states that solar energy jobs grew by 9.3 percent in 2021 to 4,981 workers.
+The increasing demand for renewables is a powerful job creator, and Michigan's long history in manufacturing makes the state a natural fit.
+According to the Clean Jobs Midwest report, Michigan ranks first in the Midwest with 49.6% of the state's 123,983 clean energy jobs coming from the manufacturing sector.
+Between wind and solar, Michigan is home to 10,458 good, family-supporting jobs.

 Michigan's Solar Story

-According to SEIA, in 2022, Michigan had 1,038 MW of installed solar capacity.
-Over the next 5 years, solar energy in Michigan is estimated to add 2,610 MW of solar capacity.
-Nationwide, Michigan ranks 25th in the nation for solar energy.
+According to SEIA, as of September 2023, Michigan had 1,308 MW of installed solar capacity.
+Over the next five years, Michigan is estimated to add 3,375 MW of solar capacity.
+Nationwide, Michigan ranks 23rd in the nation for solar energy.

-Michigan's current operating capacity of renewable energy combined with the projected growth rates is helping our nation achieve its clean energy goals.
-At the same time, the state will benefit from increased jobs in rural and urban communities and the economic development that results from each project as it paves the way toward a sustainable and efficient, clean energy future.
+Michigan's current operating capacity of renewable energy, combined with the projected growth rates and new legislation, is helping our nation achieve its clean energy goals.
+At the same time, the state will benefit from increased jobs in rural and urban communities and the economic development resulting from each project as it paves the way toward a sustainable, efficient, clean energy future.

 Clean, affordable, reliable energy is just smart.